-For transport, the User Plane uses RLC Acknowledged Mode (AM) for the signalling bearer to ensure reliable delivery, and RLC Unacknowledged Mode (UM) for the media bearer to reduce latency.
+For transport, the User Plane uses RLC Acknowledged Mode (AM) for the signalling bearer to ensure reliable delivery and RLC Unacknowledged Mode (UM) for the media bearer to reduce latency.
 Both bearers can be configured by the eNB as needed.